kaiakamatsu/BENG183-Classification/Classification.md

   width="400 height="250">
 </div>

 In this model, they utilize gene expression levels for 13,250 genes as input data to a neural network.
 Their model achieves a **97.33%** overall accuracy on their testing data.
-Interestingly, they interpret the layers of their model to identify several gene signatures that can be used as biomarkers for determining the cancer's tissue of origin.
+Interestingly, they interpret the layers of the neural network to identify several gene signatures that can be used as biomarkers for determining the cancer's tissue of origin.

 ## Disease Monitoring
-Classification algorithms can also improve disease monitoring by categorizing the severity of a condition based on several clinical variables.
+Classification algorithms can also improve disease monitoring by categorizing the severity of a condition.
 Monitoring key clinical variables for a disease and leveraging these machine learning models can potentially inform professionals of the direction of disease progression and help them make clinical decisions.

 [Jovel et al. 2021, *Frontiers in Medicine*](https://www.frontiersin.org/articles/10.3389/fmed.2021.771607/full) applies many of the classification algorithms described in this paper to predict the survival of hepatitis patients based on blood tests that reflect liver function.

 <div align="center">
 <img src="https://www.frontiersin.org/files/Articles/771607/fmed-08-771607-HTML/image_m/fmed-08-771607-g002.jpg"
-  width="400 height="250">
+  width="500 height="300">
 </div>

 Notably, they implemented k-nearest neighbors, random forest, support vector machine, and logistic regression models to perform this classification task. **Figure F** above shows that the logistic regression model outperforms other models by achieving a **90%** accuracy. **Figure A** displays that the k-nearest neighbors algorithm performed best with k = 1-5.
-Analyzing the importance of every feature in the random forest model, as shown in **figure B** shows that Albumin, Bilirubin, and Protime levels (all proteins or compound found in the liver) are the most important features in predicting the survival outcome of hepatitis patients.
-Indeed, plotting the data as a scatter plot with these three measurements on the axis (**figure C**) show that these features separate the two categories of patients in 3-dimensional space.
+Analyzing the importance of every feature in the random forest model, as shown in **figure B**, shows that Albumin, Bilirubin, and Protime levels (all proteins or compound found in the liver) are the most important features in predicting the survival outcome of hepatitis patients.
+Indeed, plotting the data as a scatter plot with these three measurements on the axes (**figure C**) show that these features separate the two categories of patients in 3-dimensional space.
 Lastly, **figure D** shows the decision surface used by the logistic regression model, reflecting it's effectiveness in separating patients in the two survival outcomes.

 ## Functional Genomics
-Although classification tasks are not as common in functional genomics, there are certainly some powerful applications of classification algorithms for genomic annotation.
+Although classification tasks are less common in functional genomics, there are certainly some powerful applications of classification algorithms for genomic annotation.

-[Amariuta et al. 2019, *AJHG*] created a regularized logistic regression model (elastic net) to predict transcription factor ocupancy at binding motifs based on local epigenomic features.
+[Amariuta et al. 2019, *AJHG*](https://www.cell.com/ajhg/fulltext/S0002-9297(19)30108-9) created a regularized logistic regression model (elastic net) to predict transcription factor occupancy at binding motifs based on local epigenomic features.

 <div align="center">
 <img src="https://github.com/kaiakamatsu/BENG183-Classification/assets/108591793/3ff4cee9-0d24-4dbc-bdb1-4c9fa3c0fb55"
   width="400 height="250">
 </div>

 Here, ChIP-seq data is used as the cellular truth to train the logistic regression model.
-Hundreds of local epigenetic features, including open chromatin and H3K4me1, are used as variables in the machine learning model to predict the probability of TF occupancy at nuceotide resolution.
+Hundreds of local epigenetic features, including open chromatin and H3K4me1, are used as variables to predict the probability of TF occupancy at nuceotide resolution.
 This models achieves a average AUPRC higher than state-of-the-art approaches to predict TF binding.
 Integration with genome-wide association study (GWAS) data shows that regulatory elements identified by IMPACT explains a large portion of the heritability of complex diseases such as rheumatoid arthritis.

 # Conclusion